Weapons Discovered In Khankendi

-A total of seven automatic weapons of different brands, twopistols, seven rifles, one grenade, six lighters, 17 cartridgecombs, 850 cartridges of different sizes and other ammunition werefound and taken from the city territory with the actions of thepolice officers.
+A total of seven assault rifles of different brands, one pistol,two rifles, six grenades, five grenade fuses, 33 magazines, 1,348cartridges of various calibers, two communication devices, andother ammunition were found and taken from the city territory withthe actions of the police officers.

 Recall that weapons and ammunition have been discovered insecret places, as well as in the basements of schools,kindergartens, and various buildings in the liberated areas ofAzerbaijan's Garabagh as well as in Khankendi.